FID-Biodiversity/LiteratureCrawler/README.md

 Given a configuration file `config/harvesting.yml`, the crawler downloads all demanded items (i.e. books, monographies, a journal issue) and store them locally.
 In the configuration file the base output directory is given.
 Subsequently, all included crawlers create their own subdirectory and within these, they create two directories `text` and `metadata`, which store all text files and the metadata as XML, respectively.

 ## Requirements
-The project needs OpenJDK 8+ and Maven 3.6+ (at least this is what it was build and tested with).
+The project needs OpenJDK 11+ and Maven 3.6+.
 At least the harvesting of items from the Botanical Garden of Madrid (via the BHLHarvester) will not work with Oracle Java 8, because of not available cipher suites for the TLS encryption.

 ### Building
 To build the project simply call `mvn package`.
 This should give you a file `target/LiteratureCrawler.jar`.
 This you can run simply with